-When designing a new kitchen, there are many things to be considered, from the aesthetics to the practicality of the design.
-Amberth help people achieve a kitchen to suite family requirements and individual needs, with style in mind.
-In this post, we will highlight some of the key things you need to know before you begin your kitchen renovation, plus useful information for a successful build.
+When you choose to design a new kitchen there are many things to be considered, which vary from the aesthetics to the practicality of the design.
+We understand that it is important to consider lifestyle there fore we help people achieve a kitchen to suit family requirements and individual needs whilst keeping the style at the forefront of our decisions.
+In this post you will grasp a better understanding of the key areas you should understand and explore before you commit to a kitchen renovation along with useful hints and tips for a successful build.

-If you are planning a new kitchen refit with new units and fittings, a planning application would not be required, unless your kitchen is to be situated within an extension.
-In that case building regulations approval is likely to be required, to ensure that the room will have adequate ventilation and drainage, and meet requirements in respect of structural stability, electrical and fire safety.
-If your property is a listed building you should consult the Local Planning Authority before making changes.
+If you are planning a new kitchen refit with new units and fittings a planning application is not necessary however, if your kitchen is situated within an extension then it is necessary.
+This is case building regulations approval will be required to ensure the room will have adequate ventilation, complete drainage, and meet the requirements of structural stability, electrical and fire safety.
+Furthermore, if your property is a listed building you should consult the Local Planning Authority before making changes.

-To ensure your kitchen is ventilated correctly, we recommend a ducted hood for maximum performance.
-For most people, removing the smell of cooking is important, particularly if you have an open plan kitchen, diner.
-It is preferable to duct out (rather than using a cooker hood in re-circulation mode), removing condensation and steam from the kitchen and recirculating more air.
-Cooker hoods that accept ducting with a diameter of 150mm is highly recommended, and anything below can void manufacturing warranty.
-Lastly, it is advised to regularly change the filter to ensure it stays clean from a build-up of grease.
+To ensure your kitchen is ventilated correctly we recommend a ducted hood for maximum performance.
+For most people, removing the smell of cooking is important particularly if you have an open plan kitchen or diner.
+It is preferable to duct out (rather than using a cooker hood in re-circulation mode) for recirculating more air to remove condensation and steam from the kitchen.
+Cooker hoods that accept ducting with a diameter of 150mm are highly recommended and anything below can void manufacturing warranty.
+Finally, we advise a regular change of the filter to ensure it stays clean from a build-up of grease.

 Electrical works apply to the addition of new sockets, lighting fixtures, cookers, extractor fans and any other electrical items you may want to install.
-All electrical work must be finished before you start assembling the kitchen.
-We advise you to have an electrician lined up well in advance to complete this.
-All electrical work must be completed by a qualified person and a certificate showing the work has been tested before proceeding with the rest of your kitchen should be presented.
+All electrical work must be finished before you start assembling the kitchen, so we advise you to have an electrician lined up well in advance to complete this.
+All electrical work must be completed by a qualified person and the way to verify their competence is by requesting a certificate and examples of previous experience.

-It is a good idea to position sockets around your kitchen island where most entertaining takes place.
-For versatility and compatibility with charging appliances, a USB port is highly recommended where possible.
-A tip for maintaining a minimal look in your kitchen would be to use a grid isolator switch to ensure all switches for appliances can be in one place.
-We would position this switch inside the extractor fan bit, due to the extra space often left unused.
-Keep your electrics hidden away where possible, keeping the surfaces free and the design minimal.
-A pantry is a good place to hide bulky items such as kettles and toasters etc.
+Start with positioning sockets in areas of your kitchen where most entertainment takes place such as your kitchen island.
+For versatility and compatibility with charging appliances a USB port is highly recommended for ultimate efficiency and ease.
+To maintain the minimalist look in your kitchen use a grid isolator switch to ensure all switches for appliances can be in one place.
+We recommend positioning this switch inside the extractor fan as this extra space is subtle and often left unused.
+Keep electrics hidden as much as possible to ensure the surfaces are free and the design is kept minimalistic.
+The pantry is a clever location for hiding bulky items such as kettles and toasters etc.

-At Amberth we are flexible to your needs and offer a full design and installation of your kitchen including electrics, providing you with the best design to suit your requirements.
-As an alternative, we offer a dry fit, excluding electrical fittings.
-In this instant, we would ask you to ensure all electrics are fitted, ready for us to carry out the installation of your kitchen.
-For further information on kitchen regulations please don’t hesitate to get in touch.
-Click here to send us a message and someone will be in touch soon.
+At Amberth we are flexible to meet your kitchen electrics and ventilation needs and offer a full design and installation of your kitchen to suit your requirements.
+We also offer a dry fit meaning we can exclude electrical fittings as long as all electrics are fitted and ready for us to carry out the installation of your kitchen.
+We have a wealth of understanding around kitchen regulations please don’t hesitate to get in touch.
+For a free consultation get in touch with us.